WARBERT: A Hierarchical BERT-based Model for Web API Recommendation: Related Work

-Collaborative filtering (CF) including memory-based CF and model-based CF has been widely utilized in Web service recommendation systems~\cite{4052914,7378981}.
+Collaborative filtering (CF) methods exploit historical mashup–API invocation records to capture usage patterns and implicit relationships~\cite{4052914}.
 Cao \etal~\cite{buqing2014cscf} combine content similarity and collaborative filtering for Web API recommendation.
 Chen \etal~\cite{Chen2014QoSAwareWS} propose a collaborative filtering approach that integrates user-based CF with item-based CF to identify suitable APIs by evaluating QoS information.
 A geographic-aware CF strategy was proposed by Botangen \etal~\cite{BotangenYSHY20}.
 Matrix factorization paired with network maps is utilized by Tang \etal~\cite{7378981} to predict web service quality.
-Yao \etal~ \cite{YaoWSBH21} introduce a probabilistic matrix factorization (PMF) approach for mashup recommendation, focusing on the effects of explicit similarities and implicit API correlations on API co-invocation.
+Yao \etal~\cite{YaoWSBH21} introduce a probabilistic matrix factorization (PMF) approach for mashup recommendation, focusing on the effects of explicit similarities and implicit API correlations on API co-invocation.
+LNGCF \cite{xiang2023interactive} captures high-order interaction dependencies through linear propagation on user-API graphs and dynamically aggregates multi-layer embeddings to enhance performance.
+However, CF-based methods are highly sensitive to data sparsity and cold-start problems, and they typically struggle to leverage rich textual semantics from mashup and API descriptions.